 The grant application process is competitive, and funding is limited.
 Call the Program Consultant for advice or for jury comments on your prior applications.

+Each grant program has one fixed deadline date per year.
 The grant portal opens approximately two months before each deadline.

 The assessment process generally takes 90 days from the deadline date.
 Grant results are sent to applicants by email.